 (1) In this section —

-“prescribed control measures”, in relation to a declared pest, means the measures to control that declared pest required under the regulations or a management plan.
+prescribed control measures, in relation to a declared pest, means the measures to control that declared pest required under the regulations or a management plan.

 (2) The owner or other person in control, in an area for which an organism is a declared pest, of an organism or thing infected or infested with the declared pest must take the prescribed control measures to control the declared pest.